benes-michl/frontend-devstack/readme.md

 Run the command ``npm front:build:dev``.

 ### Watch
 Command ``npm front:build:dev`` will automatically start tracking your .js and .scss files.
-This command will automatically start tracking your .js and .scss files.
 When the file is changed, it will start compiling to the 'dist' folder.

 ### Live Reload
 Command ``npm front:build:dev`` automatically starts a 'live reload' on port 35729.
 There is javascript code at the end of the index.html file.
 If you do not want to use 'live reload', remove this code from index.html.